 I’ve tried to offer help to someone in my neighborhood, but I still see the same person on the street every day.
 Why is this the case?

 Some homeless people have had bad experiences in the shelter system and are afraid, or prefer not, to return.
 Others have been wrongly denied shelter, even though they have a legal right to shelter.
 You can refer that person to the Coalition’s Crisis Intervention Program, which specializes in such cases.
-He or she should come to 129 Fulton Street no later than 8am on Mon-Fri.
-If you can, offer the person subway fare to get to the Coalition.
+They should call our Crisis Intervention Hotline at 1-888-358-2384 or come to our offices at 129 Fulton Street, we encourage clients to come in early since in person intake is limited.
+If you can, offer the person subway fare to get to the Coalition or assistance making the call.

 I think one of my child’s classmates is homeless, and I want to help without offending or embarrassing her?